alicht/intro-to-git-github-1121/git.md

 ![Alt Text](https://media.giphy.com/media/3o7aTy3ePwrk5D3bHO/giphy.gif)

-Let's initalize a local repository.
+First, let's create a local repository.

--  make a directory `mkdir mean-girls` and lets then enter it `cd mean-girls`
+-  make a directory `mkdir mean-girls` and lets then cd into it `cd mean-girls`

-Before we put git to use let's create some items. let's go to our terminal and use the `touch` command to create `opening-scene.txt`.
+Before we put git to use let's create an item we can track.
+Let's go to our terminal and use the `touch` command to create `opening-scene.txt`.

 - we can use the `ls` command now and we see we have something in our directory.
 - we can check the status of this with git status` and we'll see our README is not committed

-We have an (empty) directory, now what we want to do is initialize it `git init` This will initialize a new git repository in our code. (.git explanation?)
+We have an (empty) directory, now what we want to do is initialize it `git init` This will initialize a new git repository in our code. (.git explanation)

 - let's `git add <name-of-file>`